huggingface/blog/gemma-july-update.md

 LaMDA who?<end_of_turn><eos>
 ```

 This format has to be exactly reproduced for effective use.
-We’ll later show how easy it is to reproduce the instruct prompt with the chat template available in `transformers`.
+In [a previous section](#use-with-transformers) we showed how easy it is to reproduce the instruct prompt with the chat template available in `transformers`.

-[TODO] add mention of chat template here?

 ### Open LLM Leaderboard v2 Evaluation